Netherlands

 What sounds like magic is actually possible – in Omnis!

-In this workshop, Mirko will give you some theory on the Maintainability Index calculation and show this with Studio, which calculates the maintainability index for every method in an Omnis class.
+In this workshop, Mirko provides the theory on the Maintainability Index calculation and uses a Studio application to calculates the maintainability index for every method in an Omnis class.

 Mirko will provide you with his Studio code that you can use as you like to measure your own code.